 Information for Stalking Victims in WA State

-Stalking is described as a pattern of unwanted behavior which usually includes harassing, monitoring, repeatedly trying to contact or following a person around.
-Such behavior can cause a person to feel afraid, threatened and intimidated.
+Stalking is described as a pattern of unwanted behavior that usually includes harassing, monitoring, repeatedly contacting, or following a person around.
+Such behavior can cause a person to feel afraid, threatened, and intimidated.
 An even the electronic form of stalking called Cyberstalking qualifies as a crime.
 Even if staking does not involve any physical harm to the victim, it can have a negative mental impact on them.

 What to do if you or anyone close to you is being stalked?

 Stalking can be of different forms, and the best course of action varies from situation to situation.
 The court provides a protection order, but you need to take some action to ensure you are safe.
 If you feel that the situation is becoming serious, you need to immediately speak to a domestic violence lawyer.
 Anyone above the age of 16 can seek court protection on their own.
 If you are an undocumented immigrant, you will be offered the same help as the citizens and other documented immigrants.
 However, you need to first speak to your lawyer to ensure that going to a law enforcement agency is best for you.
 If the person being stalked is your child or a vulnerable person close to you, you can seek legal help on their behalf.

 How does Washington State law protect you from a stalker?

 Washington State helps its citizens from stalkers through civil and criminal law.
 A stalking victim can seek a protection order against the stalker, and it will mean that the stalker will have to stay away from you and your children and your residence and place of work.
 Different types of protection orders can be issued against the stalker, which includes Restraining Orders, No Contact Orders, Vulnerable Adult Protection Orders, and Sexual Assault Protection Orders depending on the unique situation.